 Animals – Pretend to be different animals.
 Make animals sounds, move like animals.
 Make up stories about the animals.

 - Post office/mail box – Get the mail together.
 Mail your child a letter.
 Play pretend mail.
 Open your mail carefully so you can save the envelopes and use junk mail for play mail.
-Make your child ou own mailbox for ou room.
+Make your child their own mailbox for their room.
 Make one for your bedroom, too, for your child to leave you mail or other treasures.

 - Dress up – Keep a bin of old shirts, bags, belts, scarves, big jewelry, etc. Props are nice, too, like a camera, umbrella, briefcase, etc. Make up different characters, personalities, voices, and scenarios to go with different outfits.
 Try acting out parts of books or songs.